vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

 1. Expand **Advanced**.
-2. Leave the default value of 1 or optionally enter a limit of between 1 and 21153 MB.
+2. In the **Memory reservation** text box, leave the default value of 1, or optionally enter a limit of between 1 and 21153 MB.

 #### vic-machine Option